-Previously, Wassmer was Vice President of Administration and Finance at the Millennium Challenge Corporation, a federal agency that works with developing countries to reduce poverty through economic growth.
-At the Millennium Challenge, she oversaw finance, human resources, information technology, logistics, acquisition, grant management, overseas administration and security.
+Previously, Wassmer served as Vice President of Administration and Finance at the Millennium Challenge Corporation from 2010-2011, a federal agency that works with developing countries to reduce poverty through economic growth.
+She was responsible for overseeing the Corporation's finance, human resources, information technology, logistics, acquisition, grant management, overseas administration and security operations.

 From 2004-2010, Wassmer held several senior positions within the FAA, including Deputy Assistant Administrator and Deputy Chief Financial Officer; Deputy Director of the Office of Budget; and Manager of Performance and Cost Analysis.
 Prior to that, she was a Senior Associate with the Carmen Group and worked in the Office of Capital Programs & Oversight for the Washington Metropolitan Area Transit Authority.
 From 1996-2002, Wassmer was a Policy Analyst at the Office of Management and Budget.
 At OMB, she also served as a Special Assistant in the Office of Information and Regulatory Affairs; and Program Examiner.
 In 1994, Wassmer worked in South Africa as a Research Assistant at the Development Bank of Southern Africa.

 She holds a Masters in Public Policy from Harvard University and Bachelors in Political Science from Bryn Mawr College.